SymphonyOSF/oss-allegro/README.md

 # Change Log

+## 2020-03-17 Remove mutable attribute from AbstractApplicationObjectPayload
+In order to allow an update to be made from an ApplicationObjectPayload, the class AbstractApplicationObjectPayload (which is the superclass of all application (encrypted) payloads and (unencrypted) header objects) provided a **getStoredApplicationObject()** method.
+Unfortunately this was implemented as a getter on a mutable attribute in the AbstractApplicationObjectPayload which is problematic for a number of reasons.

+TL;DR the mutable attribute has been removed, with the effect that when you create an object, the application payload *can not* hold a reference to the StoredApplicationObject because the payload has to be created first.

+What does this mean?
+The method IAllegroApi.newApplicationObjectUpdater(existing) now takes an IStoredApplicationObject instead of an IAbstractApplicationPayload.

+When an application object payload is returned from fetch operations you can just call getStoredApplicationObject() on the payload to call IAllegroApi.newApplicationObjectUpdater(existing).
+In cases where you create the payload and then update it you need to retain a separate reference to the StoredApplicationObject which is returned by the **store(IAbstractStoredApplicationObject object)** method.

 ## 2020-03-12 Allow for filtering of feed subscriptions by sort key prefix
 When upserting a partition it is now possible to filter the records which will be delivered to the feed by sort key prefix as in this example